Online Teaching Guidance

 https://www.imperial.ac.uk/natural-sciences/education-and-teaching/remote-teaching/online-learning/ has several more case studies and tips on design.

 https://www.imperial.ac.uk/staff/teaching-remotely/ is the College level page (also includes the other links above and links to pages from other Faculties)

-Collected feedback from the staff-meeting breakout discussions on online teaching can be found here
+Collected feedback from last year's staff-meeting breakout discussions on online teaching can be found here

 There is also assorted detailed technical information on Blackboard, Panopto, and Turnitin available on the FONS Edtech team’s DELTA wiki – if you are trying to find out how to do one particular thing, there is quite a good chance that there will be a page in the wiki.
 If information on these topics which you are looking for is not there and is not further down this page, please email them on firstname.lastname@example.org to ask.

 For online lecture-video content, different styles of learning suit different students, so including different activities with the videos helps students to learn.
 This could be a quiz but need not be: it could be a point in a video where you ask students to pause and think about a question, try a step in a derivation, make a summary in 1 minute of what they have learned from the video, find some other information or something else.
 Include any other resources you think are useful!
 Be creative!

 With some forms if activity, like Blackboard quizzes, this gives feedback about how engaged individual students are and can be used to target additional support for less engaged students.